 Previously, Dr. Lavernia had studied TJA patients and found those with lower preoperative functioning had worse short-term self-reported outcomes after surgery than their higher preoperative functioning peers.
 Interested in examining the long-term impacts, Dr. Lavernia and his team looked at 105 patients from the original group and split them into those who were severely functionally impaired versus those who were functionally impaired.
 The demographics for both groups were very similar, though the first was 40% female and the latter was 73.8% female.

 The patients had an average age of 65 years and 54 had total hip arthroplasties while 51 had total knee arthroplasties.
 The mean follow-up period for all patients was 11.2 years, 13 had revision surgery, and 43 passed away.
 However, there did not seem to be significant differences in revision or mortality statistics between the severely functionally impaired and functionally impaired groups.

 The research team calculated scores using the Western Ontario and McMaster Osteoarthritis Index, Short Form 36, and the Quality of Well Being Scale both pre- and post-operation.
-They found that while all scores improved after surgery, those who had lower preoperative scores continued to have worse outcomes after the arthroplasty.
+They found that while all scores improved after surgery, those who had lower preoperative scores continued to have worse hip and knee surgical outcomes after the arthroplasty.